 Ever thought about why some people get diabetes and others don’t?
 Recent science suggests that the lack of certain bacteria might be an important factor.
-This article looks into this connection, explores research findings, and talks about how it could affect treatment.
+This article looks into the connection between gut bacteria and diabetes, explores research findings, and talks about how it could affect treatment.

 The Science: